umeboshi2/freelawmachine/README.md

   Virtual Environment, but it should be auto-activated for you upon ssh login.
 * Similar to v1.6, _you only need the Vagrantfile_ to run the box (assuming you have virtualbox and vagrant).
 It will do the rest.
+* *Deprecation Warning!* We're removed support for 32-bit boxes.
+New standard is to use 64-bit to mimic exact same packages as used in Production.

 Major changes for users of 1.5 and earlier:
 * The `flp` directory is no longer used or needed.
 If you want to pre-clone a